Apollo 11: Lunar surface operations

 Preparations for Neil Armstrong and Buzz Aldrin to walk on the Moon began at 23:43 UTC.
 These took longer than expected; three and a half hours instead of two.
 During training on Earth, everything required had been neatly laid out in advance, but on the Moon the cabin contained a large number of other items as well, such as checklists, food packets, and tools.
-Six hours and thirty-nine minutes after landing Armstrong and Aldrin were ready to go outside, and Eagle was depressurized.
+Six hours and thirty-nine minutes after landing, Armstrong and Aldrin were ready to go outside, and Eagle was depressurized.

 Eagle's hatch was opened at 02:39:33.
 Armstrong initially had some difficulties squeezing through the hatch with his portable life support system (PLSS).
 Some of the highest heart rates recorded from Apollo astronauts occurred during LM egress and ingress.
 At 02:51 Armstrong began his descent to the lunar surface.
-The remote control unit on his chest kept him from seeing his feet.
+The remote-control unit on his chest kept him from seeing his feet.
 Climbing down the nine-rung ladder, Armstrong pulled a D-ring to deploy the modular equipment stowage assembly (MESA) folded against Eagle's side and activate the TV camera.

 Apollo 11 used slow-scan television (TV) incompatible with broadcast TV, so it was displayed on a special monitor and a conventional TV camera viewed this monitor (thus, a broadcast of a broadcast), significantly reducing the quality of the picture.
 The signal was received at Goldstone in the United States, but with better fidelity by Honeysuckle Creek Tracking Station near Canberra in Australia.
 Minutes later the feed was switched to the more sensitive Parkes radio telescope in Australia.
-Despite some technical and weather difficulties, ghostly black and white images of the first lunar EVA were received and broadcast to at least 600 million people on Earth.
+Despite some technical and weather difficulties, black and white images of the first lunar EVA were received and broadcast to at least 600 million people on Earth.
 Copies of this video in broadcast format were saved and are widely available, but recordings of the original slow scan source transmission from the lunar surface were likely destroyed during routine magnetic tape re-use at NASA.